MaCFP/macfp-db/Fire_Growth/UMD_SBI/Computational_Results/2023/FSRI/README.md

 Radiation absorption model: 2-flux model in PMMA solid when an absoprtion coeffiicent is specified

 Material property set: Properties of black PMMA taken from the various json files at https://github.com/MaCFP/matl-db/tree/master/PMMA/Material_Properties.
 Grid study, blowing, and cone flux cases used the UMD properties.

+FDS STRETCH_FACTOR set to 1 for wall cells with PMMA.
+This results in unform 0.34 mm cells for PMMA (16 cells) and 0.385 mm cells for the MARINITE layer (34 cells).

 Comments: